 There are a wide variety of reasons dogs develop dry lips, including (but not limited to):

-- Certain health conditions can make your dog more prone to chapped lips, such as periodontal disease or canine atopy.
+- Certain health conditions, like hyperkeratosis and dermatitis, can make your dog more prone to chapped lips.

 - Low relative humidity can contribute to cracking and drying of your dog’s skin, just as it can your skin.